-So if you have limited or bad credit, you want to earn rewards but not pay for the benefit, and you’d rather build credit than borrow, there’s a good chance that Discover it Secured Credit Card is exactly what you’re looking for.
-You can find out for sure and learn more about the offer below.
+So, if you want to earn rewards but not pay for the benefit, and you’d rather build credit than borrow, there’s a good chance that the Discover it Secured Credit Card is exactly what you’re looking for.

 You won’t have to worry about any annual, monthly, “processing,” or foreign-transaction fees, so score one for your wallet.
-But bear in mind that you’ll still get charged a late fee (waived the first time you miss your due date) and a 5% (min $10) cash-advance fee of either $10 or 5% of the amount of each advance, whichever is greater.
+But bear in mind that you’ll still get charged a late fee (waived the first time you miss your due date) and a cash-advance fee of either $10 or 5% of the amount of each advance, whichever is greater.

 The number of secured credit cards that offer rewards can usually be counted on a pair of hands, and the Discover it Secured Credit Card is one of those generous digits.
 Not only will you earn 2% cash back on your first $1,000 in restaurant and gas-station purchases each quarter, but you’ll also earn the overall market average of 1% back everywhere else.
 Plus, you don’t need to earn a minimum amount to redeem your rewards.

 So let’s imagine that you place a $200 deposit and make $200 in purchases each month, including $100 at restaurants and gas stations.
 That’s $1,200 in restaurant and gas spending per year (well below the $1,000 quarterly quota), which would yield $24 cash back, and another $1,200 in additional spending that would generate another $12 cash back.
 That’s a total of $36 that you wouldn’t otherwise have.